Sales Technology 0 Comment

 Finding the best live chat software in a crowded marketplace can be tricky.
 Fortunately, this just means there’s bound to be an option that fits perfectly with your business model.

 If you owned a store, you could directly interact with the customers who come in each day.
 The same principle doesn’t traditionally work with websites.
-Sure, you can see the visitors who pop in, thanks to tools that gather data on where they’re coming from.

 In fact, live chat has become so popular, 63 percent of customers say they are more likely to come back to a website that has it.